Exmark Z Turf Equipment Backyard Life

 How to Frost Seed Clover Food Plots

-Thomas explains that frost seeding—also known as snow seeding—is a technique best suited to late winter when the ground freezes and thaws rapidly, tightening then loosening when days of cold temperatures are followed by warm snaps.
-He notes the best time to frost seed, regardless of where you live, is late December – March.
+Thomas explains that late winter is the best time for frost—or, snow—seeding.
+This is because the ground tends to freeze and thaw rapidly—tightening then loosening when days of cold temps are followed by warm snaps.
+He notes the best time to frost seed, regardless of where you live, is late December to March.
 Typically, 45 days prior to seeing seed or grass growth is best, Thomas continues.

 Frost Seeding Supplies